Deepdwn/docs/content/changelog/version-0-25-0/index.md

 Deepdwn now knows when files are changed.

 If another application updates a file that Deepdwn knows about, the updated version will be immediately visible in Deepdwn.
-If files have been added or removed, you'll see them immediately in the application, without having to rescan your folders.
-As such, the rescan folders button has been removed when this feature is enabled
+If files or folders have been added or removed, you'll see them immediately in the application, without having to rescan your folders.
+As such, the rescan folders button has been removed _when this feature is enabled_.

+{{< img-simple src="images/conflict.png" alt="File conflict dialog with options to save current changes, accept external changes, or keep both versions">}}

 If you have unsaved changes to that file, you'll be prompted to choose between keeping your changes, accepting the external changes, or saving a copy in order to keep both.
 If the file has instead been deleted by another application (and you have unsaved changes), the file will be moved to the Drafts filter with your unsaved changes.